ABackerNINI/factorio_mod/ab_logisticscenter/README.md

 * This mod do not support multi-forces with multi-players.
 That means if you and your friends are in different forces, your items will be teleported together.

 # Announcement
 The images of entities are copied from other mods, including `BlackMarket` and `BobGreenHouse`.
-So if you have proper images, contact me on (Github)[https://mods.factorio.com/mod/ab_logisticscenter] or the mod (Discussion Board)[https://mods.factorio.com/mod/ab_logisticscenter/discussion].
+So if you have proper images, contact me on [Github](https://mods.factorio.com/mod/ab_logisticscenter) or the mod [Discussion Board](https://mods.factorio.com/mod/ab_logisticscenter/discussion).